 The CEP is funded by the Department of Rural and Community Development (the Department) and administered by the Local Community Development Committees (LCDCs) in each Local Authority area.

 The Department provides funding to each Local Authority (LA) area and the LCDCs then administer this funding locally to ensure funding is targeted appropriately towards addressing disadvantage in the areas that need it most.

 It is important to note that other agencies and departments also invest in disadvantaged areas.
 The CEP will operate in a complementary manner to add value to other front-line schemes and programmes being operated in communities.

 The Department has recommended that LCDCs ring-fence some funding to provide small capital grants of €1,000 or less.
 This is aimed at assisting small grassroots community projects to get off the ground.
-Ring-fencing funding at this level will allow a greater number of groups with limited resources to receive some funding.
+Ring-fencing funding at this level will allow a larger volume of those with limited resources to receive some funding.
 The programme can also fund or partially fund larger scale capital projects to address disadvantage.

-Applications should be made online to Fingal LCDC by 4pm on Friday September 25, 2020.
+Applications can be made to the relevant LCDC by noon on August 21, 2020.

 2. Who is eligible to apply?